 - The more information people ingest, the more they want to engage.
 EBC listings reflect higher social engagement per ASIN right on the listing.

-- Amazon’s algorithms measure how long shoppers stay on your page and rewards that by elevating your page in rankings.
-Good EBC gives them a reason to stay and absorb content (see example of Amazon Enhanced Brand Content done well, below).
+- Amazon’s algorithm measures how long shoppers stay on your page and rewards that by elevating your page in rankings.
+Good EBC gives them a reason to stay and absorb content.

 The field on Amazon is crowded.
 Thousands of ASINs may exist for a given type of product.
 It is important to differentiate your product in a way that increases sales.
 By taking advantage of Amazon Enhanced Brand Content, you give shoppers more of the shopping experience they expect and their appreciation translates into conversions.
 Conversions (AKA “sales”) keep you at the top of the rankings, which means your listing is discoverable, which leads to sales.
 Why not kickstart that sales engine with EBC?